xgdapg/wtk/README.md

 Enable xgo to compress the response content with gzip. (default: true)
 If you are using fcgi mode behind a web server (like nginx) which  is  also using gzip, you may need to set EnableGzip to false.

-## Config
-You can set the values of all the variables above in a config file.
-By default, xgo reads "app.conf" as config file in the same folder with app, and you can run your app like "./app configFilePath" to let xgo read the config file from "configFilePath".
-The config file format is like this:

-	ListenAddr=""
-	ListenPort=8080
-	CustomConfigKey=some value
-	...
-As you see, you can also add some custom keys to config file, and fetch them with

-	xgo.GetConfig("CustomConfigKey").String()
-the value can be converted to Int,Float64,Bool too.

 ## Hook
 Xgo provides hook for us to control the request and response out of controller.
 For example, if we need a user authorization in each admin page, we can register a hook like this: